 A mutual action plan is only effective if it’s implemented and operationalized as a core part of your selling strategy.
 It’s not enough to hand over a template and expect it to be successful.
 Instead, you must implement mutual action plans as a required, baked-in function of your selling motion.

-- Create and document mutual action plan requirements to share with your team.
-These requirements should set expectations around how reps should use mutual action plans throughout any given sales cycle.
+• Create and document mutual action plan requirements to share with your team.
+These requirements should set expectations around how reps should use plans throughout any given sales cycle.
 These requirements will aid with coaching and accountability.

-- Document where mutual action plans should live, how frequently they should be updated, and how they align with other records and documentation required during the typical sales process.
+• Document where plans should live, – in most cases that will be your CRM – how frequently they should be updated, and how they align with other records and documentation required during the typical sales process.

-- Make sure your mutual action plan template aligns with your standard sales process.
-Be sure to look at deal stage, forecast probability, and other core checkpoints to ensure they align with the template you’re asking your team to use.
+• Make sure your template aligns with your standard sales process.
+Be sure to look at deal stages, forecast probability, and other core checkpoints to ensure they align with the template you’re asking your team to use.
 This will help avoid confusion and maintain consistency.

 Operationalizing MAPs will help ensure your reps can consistently streamline communication with buyers, and close deals faster, even as requirements change and your selling team evolves.

-While the idea of a mutual action plan seems like a no brainer, it can be difficult for sales leaders to roll them out effectively to teams.
+While the idea of a mutual action plan seems like a no-brainer, it can be difficult for sales leaders to roll them out effectively to teams.
 Sometimes, motives, goals, and important context can get lost in translation.
+That’s where this comprehensive guide to mutual action plans comes in — it can help create more seamless, efficient sales cycles for your organization.